How to Change Date Format in Pivot Table in Excel

 Excel Change Date Format in Pivot Table Ungrouping Dates and Adjust Using Excel Function

-Now, you have to refresh the Pivot Table.
-And you need to click on the Refresh option in the PivotTable Analyze tab exactly.
+• Refresh the Pivot Table by clicking on the Refresh option in the PivotTable Analyze tab.

 Excel Change Date Format in Pivot Table Ungrouping Dates and Adjust Using Excel Function

-Then, you need to remove the previous Order Date field.
-Rather, you have to add the Formatted Dates field in the Rows area.
+• Remove the previous Order Date field and add the Formatted Dates field in the Rows area.

 Excel Change Date Format in Pivot Table Ungrouping Dates and Adjust Using Excel Function